GOING HOME by Roger Hathaway, Jan 21, 2012

 February 1, 2012

-Well, I'm still here, tormented by the question of suicide, whether it is something I should do, or not.
-When I review the texts of Jesus' words, along with the general command to follow Him, I feel confident that, for a spiritual man who wants to obey, suicide is a great testimony.
+Well, I'm still here, tormented by the question of self-sacrifice, whether it is something I should do, or not.
+When I review the texts of Jesus' words, along with the general command to follow Him, I feel confident that, for a spiritual man who wants to obey, suicide is self-sacrifice and is a great testimony.
 I think it is self-murder for anyone who does it for any other reason.
 Yet, something inexplicable holds me back.

 Here is a possible plan for suicide.
 At the corner of a field on my land there is a large brush pile, limbs from trees I have harvested along with scrap lumber.
 I've visualized pouring several gallons of fuel oil on that brush, preparing a flat platform on top where I can lie down, holding a shotgun upon my chest pointed at my chin, throwing a burning paper upon the fuel, and then pulling the trigger.
 The brush pile is ready; the shotgun is loaded.
 What a macabre exercise this has been for me as one who abhors horror films!
 This plan appeals to me for several reasons: I'm near the end of a long and fruitful life; I'm starting to deteriorate; I want to exit with full consciousness; I'd like to make this offering while there is still something of value to offer, and while I am in vibrant, happy, and contented attitude.
 And I want to leap through that open door through which I see Jesus beckoning me.
 And total cremation is akin to those millions of Martyrs who went deliberately to their pyres.